scramjs/scram-engine/README.md

 * Express Web Components: https://github.com/scramjs/express-web-components

 ## Examples
-Here are some example Express apps that have been or are in the process of being rewritten with web components:
+Here are some example Express.js apps that have been or are in the process of being rewritten with web components:
 * https://github.com/scramjs/rest-api-express
 * https://github.com/scramjs/node-api

 ## Development Installation
-ScramJS leverages Electron to provide a runtime for server-side web components.
+Scram.js leverages Electron to provide a runtime for server-side web components.
 The only dependency is Electron and Node.js, and you are free to install any compatible version:

 `npm install electron-prebuilt`